raspberrypi/style-guide/style-guide.md

 |I like the jam, **which** has a purple label.|Non-restrictive| I like the jam and it has a purple label.|
 |I like the jam.
 It has a purple label.|Multiple sentences| I like the jam and it has a purple label.|

-#### Semi-colons
+#### Semicolons

 If you find yourself adding more commas to make your sentence readable, consider splitting it into two sentences instead.
-If a full stop feels too abrupt, you can use a semi-colon instead.
+If a full stop feels too abrupt, you can use a semicolon instead.
 For example:

 > At Raspberry Pi, we're committed to railing against the death of the semicolon; it's a very useful piece of punctuation.